France’s Vaccine Pass (Pass Vaccinal): Everything You Need to Know

 If you are getting vaccinated for the first time, you must wait until 7 days after your second vaccine dose (for AstraZeneca, Pfizer or Moderna vaccines), or 28 days after the single-dose Janssen to be considered ‘fully vaccinated’.
 However, booster vaccines can be added immediately to your pass with no wait period.

 As of February 15th, 2022, all over 18s must receive a booster shot if within four months of the date of their final vaccine in order to maintain access to France’s Health Pass.
 Essentially, from these dates, ‘fully vaccinated’ will mean ‘three vaccination shots’ or two vaccinations for those who previously recovered from Covid (i.e. 1 x original vaccine shot + a booster).
 This rule also applies to visitors to France and those vaccinated outside of France who wish to gain access to the pass.

 Find out everything you need to know about getting a Covid booster in France.

 To activate your Pass, simply scan the QR code on your French-issued vaccination certificate into the TousAntiCovid app.

 If you were vaccinated in the EU

-If you received your Covid vaccine in another EU or Schengen zone country, you can also scan the QR code on your vaccination certificate into the TousAntiCovid app.
+If you received your Covid vaccine and booster in another EU or Schengen zone country, you can also scan the QR code on your vaccination certificate into the TousAntiCovid app.